mifumagalli/mypython/ifu/README_muse_pipeline.md

 Finally, a zeroth order sky model is subtracted from the data and residual corrections are perfomed with ZAP.
 A mask can be passed to avoid regions of extended flux emission.

+Next, the code comabined exposures into final cubes.
+Masks with IFU edges are automatically propagated.

+If there are obvious large scale artifacts that should be mask, this can simply achieved by creating a ds9 region file inside the OB#?proc folder, with same name as the mask from the pipeline but extension .reg.
+The region file should be in ds9 format, with image coordinate.

+In the end, a final coadded cube is reconstructed in

+linecombine/COMBINED_CUBE_FINAL.fits
+linecombine/COMBINED_CUBE_MED_FINAL.fits

 Datacubes are produced with median and mean statistics.